kamilburda/gimp-export-layers/README.md

 Type or choose your desired file extension in the "File extension" text field.
-You can still enter a file extension not in the dropdown list in case you use a file format plug-in that this plug-in does not recognize.
+You can still enter a file extension not in the dropdown list in case you use a file format plug-in not recognized by this plug-in.

 To export layers, press the "Export Layers" button.
-A dialog corresponding to the file format appears, allowing you to adjust file format settings.
-Some file formats don't have dialogs, while some file formats display the dialog for each layer (more information in section Known Issues).
+A dialog corresponding to the file format appears, allowing you to adjust export settings.
+Some file formats don't have dialogs, while some of them display the dialog for each layer (listed in section Known Issues).

 To export layers with the last values used, you may want to choose "File -> Export Layers (repeat)".